Maxime00/Otbot_TrajOpt/README.md

 # Otbot_TrajOpt
-Trajectory optimization for omnidirectional tire-wheeled robot.
+This repository contains code for trajectory optimization for an omnidirectional tire-wheeled robot.
 Complete system dynamics are available, with a wrapper to model any constraints into the optimization scheme.
+All research was done as part of my master thesis in robotic engineering, the report of which can be found here.

 # Otbot-models
 The complete kinematic and dynamic models for the Otbot can be found in the folder Otbot-models.